 A better option is to use a plugin designed for scheduling.
 Scheduling plugins can manage the schedule and keep you and your clients informed of the appointment.
 One such plugin, Simply Schedule Appointments, integrates with Divi to create the best scheduling experience possible.
+It’s also on our list of the best WordPress booking plugins.
 In this article, we’ll take a close look at Simply Schedule Appointments and see what it can do.

 Installing Simply Schedule Appointments

 Download the plugin from the developer’s website or search for it in the WordPress plugins dashboard.
 To install: